ccc-certifier-framework/certifier-framework-for-confidential-computing/Doc/development_notes/short-api-guide.md

 What it does:
 - Creates channel wrapper in `client` or `server` role using the application authentication keys and admissions certificates in the policy store.
 The secure channels are established using TLS with mutual auth.
+As a result, a channel has a server side and client side just like TLS.

 Parameter:
 - `role`: usually `"client"` or `"server"`.